Find out what is involved if you are selling a sensitive New Zealand asset to an overseas person.

 Selling non-residential sensitive land

-If the land is farm land, then you will need to advertise it on the open market before an application for consent is made.
-There are special rules about this to make sure that New Zealanders have a fair opportunity to buy your land before it is offered to an overseas person.
+If the land is farm land, then you will need to advertise it on the open market before a transaction is entered into with an overseas person and an application for consent is made.
+There are particular requirements for advertising that you must familiarise yourself with.
+The requirements are to ensure that New Zealanders have a fair opportunity to acquire your land before it is offered to an overseas person.

 Vendor Information Form